As we move forward into the back half of 2021 the market remains strong in pockets but getting projects off the ground remains challenging.

 Momentum continues to shift in Sydney as house and townhouse prices are booming but only pockets of apartment prices are rising.
 Recent sales indicate prices are flattening out and falling in pockets of oversupply.
 Developers should be cautious in the pricing of unsold stock and look to residual stock loans so they don’t flood the market with product upon completion.

 Allow in your feaso for contingencies such as incentives, increased sell down periods and completed stock holding costs.
 If you rate of sale has slowed or stopped altogether your price point needs review.

 In Sydney year on year tender inflation is +4.5% this equates to a +25% increase in building costs over the last 5 years.
 This is a big risk to your projects quality and feasibility.
 Be wary of builders who are providing you with seemingly cheap pricing – do your research on their track record and financial stability prior to signing a contract.

-If you are unsure about the construction costs in your market engage a QS to provide you with high-level current cost information so you can have a better idea of pricing expectations prior to design finalisation and tender stage.
+If you are unsure about the construction costs in your market engage a QS early on to provide you with high-level current cost information so you can have a better idea of pricing expectations prior to design finalisation and tender stage.

 CPC Development Lending Solutions secures market leading finance on your behalf – we get projects funded.

 Working closely with our developer clients we are that new set of eyes that stress test your feasibility and project assumptions around revenue and costs.